jdm/tiger/README.md

 # Getting Started

-Tiger is only supported on Windows and has no dependencies.
+Tiger is only supported on Windows.
 To install it:

 1. Go to the [latest release](https://github.com/agersant/tiger/releases/latest) page.
 2. Download the `.msi` installer.